MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -TargetGroups
 The TargetGroups parameter specifies the security groups that this rule applies to.
-This parameter uses the GUID value of the group.
-To find this GUID value, run the command Get-Group | Format-Table Name,GUID.
+This parameter uses one or more GUID values to identify the groups:

+- The value `00000000-0000-0000-0000-000000000000` means the rule isn't assigned to any security groups.
+- Use the output of the **Get-MgUser** cmdlet in Microsoft Graph PowerShell to find the display name and the associated GUID values of available security groups (Microsoft 365 Groups with the _GroupTypes_ value `Unified` aren't allowed).

-You can specify multiple groups separated by commas.
+You can specify multiple security group GUID values separated by commas.

 ```yaml
 Type: MultiValuedProperty